 If you don’t have a cold compress, a frozen bag of peas or corn works in a pinch.
 If you’re using frozen vegetables, wrap a kitchen towel around the bag to protect your skin.
 You should also never apply a cold compress for more than 15 to 20 minutes.

 It’s best that you don’t take over-the-counter pain relievers for an extended period of time.
 Yet, they can help you for a few days until you’re able to see one of our emergency dentists.
 If you’re unsure what medications to use, call our office.
 We’ll be more than happy to help you choose the right options.

 Apply a wet, used peppermint tea bag right next to the tooth that hurts.
 (The tea bag should only be a little warm, not hot.)
 Over the course of 20 minutes, the peppermint will help numb and soothe your tooth.

 A toothache is your body’s way of letting you know something is wrong.
 If your tooth pain persists, call our office as soon as possible to schedule an appointment.
-Our dentists are available when you need them most.
-That way, you’re able to receive emergency dental care as soon as possible.
+Our emergency dentists will do everything they can to see you as soon as possible.
+That way, you’re able to receive emergency dental care when you need it most.